Witch Balls: 4 WITCHCRAFT Tools for Protection and Warding

 Have you ever been to New England?
 Beautiful hand-blown glass ornaments adorn windows and doorways.
 Or maybe your grandmother had one at her house when you were a child.
 Perhaps you’ve noticed them sitting atop pillars in a neighbor’s garden.
-They are called witch balls and have been a tradition in the United States since at least the seventeenth century.
+These are called witch balls and have been a tradition in the United States since at least the seventeenth century.
 Brought over by English immigrants, this glass decoration has been part of English folklore for even longer.
 The glass witch balls are the more popular kind, but there are others.
-Here we will discuss the origins of witch balls and how to make the Appalachian version.
+Here we will discuss the origins of witch balls, how to make the herbal Appalachian version as well as the m modern type.

 How to Make an Appalachian Witches Ball

 Want to learn how to make the Appalachian version?
-To make an intricate glass witch ball will take time and practice in glass-blowing technique.
-Look into classes in your local area at art and pottery shops, museums, and art schools.
-Some people use empty, clear glass Christmas balls and place herbs and other protective objects inside.
 Here, we will learn how to make traditional folkloric witch balls from the Appalachian mountains (as described in the folklore section above).

 Gather the following:

-- dried herbs like rosemary, lavender, sage, etc.
+- dried herbs like rosemary, lavender, sage, agrimony, basil, thyme, etc.

 - a binder like gum arabic or benzoin